 - The waterway adjacent to Parkview Island Park.

-This advisory recommends not swimming or engaging in recreational water activity near this location until the advisory is lifted.
+The advisories recommend not swimming or engaging in recreational water activities near this location until the advisory is lifted.
 Signage has been posted at public waterway access locations and the City is working closely with all governmental regulatory agencies to protect public health and the environment.

 For more information, please contact the Environment and Sustainability Department at 305-673-7084.
 Please note that the city also alerts residents and visitors when “no contact with water” advisories are issued via e-mail, press releases, and posted signage.